List of Brentford F.C. managers: 2000–2014: Near-misses and turnaround

-2014–present: Promotion to the second-tier
+2014–2021: Promotion to the second-tier

 After a second overhaul of the management structure in four years, Mark Warburton was succeeded by head coach Marinus Dijkhuizen on 1 June 2015.
 A tumultuous start to the 2015–16 season saw Dijkhuizen replaced after 9 matches by Development Squad manager Lee Carsley, who stabilised the club's league position before Dean Smith was appointed head coach on 30 November 2015.
 Smith guided Brentford to consecutive top-10 finishes in the 2015–16, 2016–17 and 2017–18 seasons before his departure in October 2018.
 After serving for two years as assistant head coach to Dean Smith, Thomas Frank was promoted into the role of head coach in October 2018 and guided Brentford to the 2020 Championship play-off final, which was lost to West London rivals Fulham.
 At the time of Frank's 100th match in charge in October 2020, he had the highest winning percentage of any Brentford manager to manage 100 or more matches.
 Frank's team went one better during the 2020–21 season and won promotion to the Premier League after a 2–0 victory over Swansea City in the 2021 Championship play-off final.
-In October 2022, Frank achieved the feat of having won more of his first 200 matches than any Brentford head coach or manager to also reach 200.